 Only the 64 highest scoring teams will move into the Elimination Rounds.
-In the instance that the 64th and 65th schools end the Round Robin with the same overall scores, only one team may progress determined by how many trials are completed and won.
-Unfortunately, forfeits will not be considered a 'completed' trial.
+In the event that the 64th and 65th schools end the Round Robin with the same overall scores, only one team may progress determined by how many trials were completed and won.
+Forfeits will not be treated as a 'completed' trial.

-11. Rules of Evidence and Grounds for Objection
+8. Rules of Evidence and Grounds for Objection

-11.1 Relevance
+a.
+Relevance

-- 11.1.1 Only relevant evidence is admissible.
+- i.
+Only relevant evidence is admissible.
 "Relevant" means the evidence proves or tends to prove a fact that is in dispute.
-For example, in a case involving a collision of two motor vehicles, the speed that the vehicles were travelling would probably be relevant, but what the drivers ate for breakfast would probably be irrelevant. - 11.1.2 All irrelevant material is inadmissible. - 11.1.3 The mere fact that evidence is relevant does not make it automatically admissible.
+For example, in a case involving a collision of two motor vehicles, the speed at which the vehicles were travelling would probably be relevant, but what the drivers ate for breakfast would probably be irrelevant. - ii.
+All irrelevant material is inadmissible. - iii.
+The mere fact that evidence is relevant does not make it automatically admissible.
 The application of the other rules of evidence may result in the evidence being ruled inadmissible.

-11.2 Opinion
+b.
+Opinion

-- 11.2.1 This rule relates to conclusions or views formed by witnesses based on facts that they have observed.
+- i.
+This rule relates to conclusions or views formed by witnesses based on facts that they have observed.
 Opinions may not be given in evidence.
-For example, the observation by a witness that another person was red in the face and shaking his fists would be admissible, but the conclusion or opinion that the person was very upset or was angry with him would not be admissible. - 11.2.2 Where an objection is based on opinion, the witness may give evidence about the facts, which lead to the opinion, if the witness is qualified to give the evidence.
+For example, the observation by a witness that another person was red in the face and shaking his fists would be admissible, but the conclusion or opinion that the person was very upset or was angry with him would not be admissible. - ii.
+Where an objection is based on opinion, the witness may give evidence about the facts, which lead to the opinion, if the witness is qualified to give the evidence.

-11.3 Hearsay
+c.
+Hearsay

-11.3.1 Hearsay evidence is indirect evidence and generally inadmissible, Hearsay refers to what a witness heard someone else say.
+i.
+Hearsay evidence is indirect evidence and generally inadmissible.
+Hearsay refers to evidence about what a witness heard someone else say.
 The purpose is to examine the evidence and to try and prove or disprove what the person said was in fact true.
 For example: "I heard Mrs Hall say, 'I saw Jo Burns driving the car."
-There are three reasons for the hearsay rule: Hearsay is not the best evidence - Mrs Hall should give her own account to the court on oath where she can be cross-examined; it is "second-hand" evidence, so it may have changed in the re-telling; and Hearsay evidence is easy to concoct and very difficult to disprove.
+There are three reasons for the hearsay rule: Hearsay is not the best evidence - Mrs Hall should give her own account to the court on oath where she can be cross-examined; it is "second-hand" evidence which may have changed in the re-telling; and hearsay evidence is easy to concoct and very difficult to disprove.

-11.4 Bad Character
+d.
+Bad Character

-11.4.1 Evidence of bad character by a defendant may not be led by the prosecution/plaintiff.
+i.
+Evidence of bad character by a defendant may not be led by the prosecution/plaintiff.
 Evidence of good character may be led by either party, but only if it is relevant.
 If the defendant raises his/her good character, or attacks the character of a prosecution/plaintiff witness, the prosecution/plaintiff may cross-examine the defendant on his/her bad character.

-11.5 Direct Speech
+e.
+Direct Speech

-- 11.5.1 Conversation should be recited as it occurred in direct speech and not summarised by the witness.
+- i.
+Conversation should be recounted as it occurred in direct speech and should not be summarised by the witness.
 For example: Brian said to me, "Could you please drive?
 I think I have had too much to drink".
-This is the correct way to give evidence.
-Not by stating; "Brian asked me to drive because he had had too much to drink". - 11.5.2 Where an objection is based on indirect speech, the witness may convert the evidence to direct speech, but only after the objection is made.
+This is the correct way to give this evidence.
+It is not correct to give the evidence as: "Brian asked me to drive because he had had too much to drink". - ii.
+Where an objection is based on indirect speech, the witness may convert the evidence to direct speech, but only after the objection is made.
+It is not necessary to convert indirect speech to direct speech in a mock trial.